microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Store a matrix to groupshared memory.
 If the groupshared memory is any type
-other than `i32` the matrix's component type must match the scalar ype of the
+other than `i32` the matrix's component type must match the scalar type of the
 groupshared array.
 If the groupshared memory is `i32` the matrix may be of any
 type.
 Validation will verify this requirement.